China criticizes Apple for app that tracks Hong Kong police

 Brands targeted in the past by Beijing have been subjected to campaigns by the entirely state-controlled press to drive away consumers or disruptive investigations by tax and other regulators.

+The mainland is Apple’s second-biggest market after the United States but CEO Tim Cook has said since 2013 it will eventually become No. 1.
+Sales in China declined 4% in the quarter ending in June, but that was an improvement over the 25% contraction in the first half of its fiscal year.

-“This recklessness will cause much trouble for Apple,” the People’s Daily said.
+“This recklessness will cause much trouble for Apple,” People’s Daily said.
 “Apple needs to think deeply.”